 The Tours Around Michigan team ultimately strives to inspire people to learn more about Grand Rapids through adventures and explorations, and their Ghost Tour Grand Rapids is the perfect way to start since it effectively blends history with spooky stories.

-Offering the only year-round ghost tours in Grand Rapids (three different times every day of the year), Tours Around Michigan constantly updates the tour’s content and locations by engaging with the local community to find active hauntings and research new stories.
+Offering the only year-round ghost tours in Grand Rapids (two different times every day of the year), Tours Around Michigan constantly updates the tour’s content and locations by engaging with the local community to find active hauntings and research new stories.
 For example, there’s one business manager who routinely visits with tour groups to share his latest ghostly encounters around his establishment.
 Other common locations include hotels, restaurants, the Grand Rapids Public Library, and St. Cecilia Music Center.

 While you enjoy iconic sights and learn about Grand Rapids’ history on this tour side-by-side with Tours Around Michigan’s mascot, #CreepyDollAmanda, you’ll hear stories handed down through generations set in buildings passed during the experience, including:

-● A murdered woman who terrifies the people working in her building
+● A murdered woman who terrifies the people working in her building.

-● The tale of an ill-mannered janitor still cleaning up in the afterlife
+● The tale of an ill-mannered janitor still cleaning up in the afterlife.

-● A Grand Rapids pioneer determined to make sure he is talked about for years to come
+● A Grand Rapids pioneer determined to make sure he is talked about for years to come.

 While it doesn’t happen every time, there are occasions when spirits even join the fun.
 An early Grand Rapids settler named Amos, for example, will sometimes make himself and his bushy mustache and happy energy known to people who are sensitive to ghosts.

 Tours occur daily and last about two hours while covering approximately two miles.
-Each tour begins at Lyon Square (296 Lyon NW, Grand Rapids) where Lyon Street meets the Grand River behind the Amway Grand Plaza Hotel.
+Each tour begins at Lyon Square (296 Lyon Street NW, Grand Rapids) where Lyon Street meets the Grand River behind the Amway Grand Plaza Hotel.
 While you can join public tours, private and customizable tours are also available, like combining ghost stories or other topics with beer, wine, or distillery/cocktail tastings in haunted restaurants.

 Tours Around Michigan also prioritizes accessibility by offering tours that are wheelchair and stroller friendly, pet friendly (must be on a leash or in a carrier, able to stay quiet during the tour, and feel comfortable around downtown activity) and that welcome sign language and spoken language interpreters, who can join tours for free.